ableasdale/kip-714/README.md

 ### Notes

-- Use KRaft
+- Ensure the Kafka Cluster is using KRaft mode
 - Write or obtain a metrics reporter that implements `org.apache.kafka.server.telemetry.ClientTelemetry`.
 Put that class on the class path for the brokers.
-- Change the broker configuration metric.reporters=<your class name>
+- Change the broker configuration `metric.reporters=<your class name>`
 - Start the brokers.
-- Ensure that client telemetry APIs are supported using the kafka-broker-api-versions.sh tool
+- Ensure that client telemetry APIs are supported using the `kafka-broker-api-versions.sh` tool
-- Create a client metrics resource to start collecting metrics using the kafka-client-metrics.sh tool
+- Create a client metrics resource to start collecting metrics using the `kafka-client-metrics.sh` tool
 - And then connect your clients (AK 3.7 or later)